 Proper Training for Accurate Record Keeping

 As you can see, the entire accounting process starts with double-entry bookkeeping.
-Whether you do your own bookkeeping with small business bookkeeping software or hire someone for that task, make sure that you understand this important accounting concept.
+Whether you do your own bookkeeping with small business bookkeeping software or hire a bookkeeper for that task, make sure that you understand this important accounting concept.